 The API Token

 If the requested files include at least one with EAP protection, a MAST API token is required.
-As the following code snippet shows, the MAST token may be supplied in multiple ways.
+As the following code snippet shows, the bash script will attempt to get the MAST token multiple ways.

 The following code snippet shows how each file is retrieved with cURL.
 For readability, the cURL command is re-formatted here as multi-line, with linux/MacOS escape characters.